zachlim98/catbook/_posts/2020-12-15-The-Right-Tools-For-The-Job.md

 ---
-title: Using The Right Tools for the Job: A backtesting tale
+title: Using the Right Tools for the job
 categories: [trading]
 ---